The Counting of the Omer

 Day 26 Meditation:

-Netzach (Enduring Persistence to Overcome and be Victorious) with Hod (Glorious Humility)
+Today on day 26 of counting the Omer up to Shavu’ot we meditate on how Netzach (Enduring Persistence to Overcome and be Victorious) correlates with Hod (Glorious Humility)

 Yielding ― which is a result of humility ― is an essential element of enduring.
 Standing fast can sometimes be a formula for destruction.
 The oak, lacking the ability to bend in the hurricane, is uprooted.
 The reed, which yields to the wind, survives without a problem.
 Do I know when to yield, out of strength not fear?
 Why am I often afraid to yield?